trampgeek/moodle-qtype_coderunner/changehistory.md

    the same name, the prototype file was being used instead of the override file in the child.
- * Add "locknodes" and "lockedges" template parameters to GraphUI to allow question authors to reload answerbox with a particular graph and prevent students altering the topology.
+ * Add "locknodes" and "lockedges" template parameters to GraphUI to allow question authors to preload answerbox with a particular graph and prevent students altering the topology.
  * Add behat test for TableUI